AFellowSpeedrunner/toaruos/README.md

 # ToaruOS

+## Disclaimer

+This a fork of ToaruOS, not the original.
+I am currently attempting to get this working on a Toshiba Chromebook 2 but somewhere down the road, a commit broke loading /bin/init which causes a hang. idk what caused it.

 ToaruOS is a "complete" operating system for x86-64 PCs and experimental support for ARMv8.

 While many independent, hobby, and research OSes aim to experiment with new designs, ToaruOS is intended as an educational resource, providing a representative microcosm of functionality found in major desktop operating systems.